 How to Make Individual Lemon Mousse Cheesecakes

 Here is where that shortbread crust comes into play!
 Simply crush up shortbread cookies and place them in the bottom of the serving cup.
-I love shortbread cookies so wanted a nice thick layer, but when testing we found that a thinner layer was best.
+I love shortbread cookies (and have a great recipe for shortbread cookies here) so wanted a nice thick layer, but when testing we found that a thinner layer was best.
 The dishes I used were a bit larger (they hold about 1 1/2 cups of lemon mousse) so I was only able to make 3 servings.
 Plan accordingly if you are feeding a crowd! 🙂

 How to Use Lemon Mousse as a Cake Filling